 Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Portable chemical ablution facilities must be made available for the use by construction staff for the duration of the construction period.
-The following actions must be implemented in this regard: Toilet and washing facilities must be available to the site personnel at all times (at the site camp and in the field); These facilities must be situated away from freshwater resources; One toilet for every 15 personnel is required; EPC Contractor As per the stated actions Throughout the construction phase ESA and ECO.
-The EPC Contractor to supply chemical Daily Weekly environmental checklists.
-Monthly environmental control reports.
+The following actions must be implemented in this regard: Toilet and washing facilities must be available to the site personnel at all times EPC Contractor As per the stated actions Throughout the construction phase ESA and ECO.
+The EPC Daily Weekly environmental checklists. (at the site camp and in the field); These facilities must be situated away from freshwater resources; One toilet for every 15 personnel is required; Contractor to supply chemical Monthly environmental control reports.